 You can see in the screenshot below the graphic (aka template) we made in 30 secs specifically for this article:

-Once you are happy with your graphic, the fastest way to move toward the integration of your API in a tool such as bubble.io is to click on the “Automate” button located in the top main navbar, near the blue “Download” button.
+Once you are happy with your graphic, the fastest way to move toward the integration of your API in a tool such as bubble.io is to hover the “Automate” button located in the top main navbar, near the blue “Download” button.

-Well, you are right, this is optional, you can also simply click on the “Save” button, close the window and go directly read our online Image Automation API documentation.
+Well, you are right, this is optional, you can also simply click on the “Save” button, close the window and start reading our online Image Automation API documentation.

-But, clicking on the “Automate” button will save you a precious time, because you can benefit from our online API Tester that will automatically generate the JSON Payload required to consume the API.
+But, using our Automation API Tester will save you a precious time, because this will automatically generate the JSON Payload required to consume the API.